ahmedovv123/JWT-Auth-NodeJS/README.md

 # JWT-Auth-NodeJS

-Node.js authentication and authorization using with JWT using PostgreSQL.
+Node.js authentication and authorization with JWT using PostgreSQL.

 ## Instructions
 ``` bash